 There are many possible use cases for why companies may want to use a multi-tenancy LMS within their learning organization.
 Keep in mind that in every case, the internal staff on your L&D team retains full control over the multi-tenant system.

 Multi-tenant LMS helps you meet training needs from department to department.
-For example, you might set up a multi-tenant LMS with workspaces for different departments, so each can manage their own users and create courses.
+For example, you might set up a multi-tenant LMS with workspaces for different departments, so each can manage its own users and create courses.
 This is especially helpful in large organizations where different departments may have unique training needs.

 Multi-tenant LMS lets you set up training hubs for multiple locations.
 If you have an extended enterprise that spans multiple locations, a multi-tenancy LMS implementation also allows you to set up training hubs for each location.
 With a multi-tenant LMS, hubs can have their own branding and contain unique training content developed for that location.
 They can even be set up in different languages if your organization has offices in other countries.